Defense Mechanisms

 These regressions can be seen as bedwetting for an older child or an adult returning to repression and denial during traumatic events.

 For example, sublimation is the defense I used to redirect powerful emotions from a career in law enforcement.
-Instead of over indulgence in whisky or displacing frustration by being a bruit to my wife and children, I redirected it to an intensive study of human behavior, leading to a degree in psychology, and the creation of Flourishing Life Society.
+Instead of over indulgence in whisky or displacing frustration by being a bruit to my wife and children, I redirected it to an intensive study of human behavior, leading to a degree in psychology, and the creation of Flourishing Life Society (The predecessor to Psychology Fanatic).

 Mature Defenses: